arijanacolak/The-Movie/README.md

-# Movie App
+# The Movie app

-Welcome to the Movie App!
+Welcome to the The Movie app!
 This is a React-based web application that allows users to browse and search for movies and TV shows.

 ## Table of Contents